How to estimate drywall costs: Drywall estimating template

 Estimating large drywall jobs

-Generally, a large drywall job is one that requires more than 75 sheets.
-As a drywall contractor, it is best to use the square footage as the baseline for estimating the cost of the complete installation.
+A large drywall job is one that requires more than 75 sheets.
+As a drywall contractor, it is best to use square footage as the baseline for estimating the cost of installation.

-Remember, square footage refers to the surface that the drywall will cover, not the square footage of the house.
+Remember, square footage refers to the surface that the drywall covers, not the square footage of the house.

 Estimating small drywall jobs